-The Institute of Banking Personnel Selection (IBPS) conducts the IBPS Specialist Officer (SO) examination every year to recruit candidates for various specialist positions in participating public sector banks.
-After clearing the examination stages, candidates are allotted banks based on their merit rank, category, preferences submitted during the application process, and availability of vacancies.
+The IBPS SO Exam is conducted every year by the Institute of Banking Personnel Selection (IBPS) to recruit candidates for Specialist Officer posts in public sector banks.
+After qualifying all stages of the selection process, candidates are allotted banks based on their exam performance, category, bank preferences, and available vacancies.

 IBPS SO Bank Preference List 2026